barbora-express/barbora-express.github.io/integration.md

 ## Prerequisites

-- You have created account in Self Service Web App.
+- You have created an account in Self Service Web App.
+- Your account is approved by BarboraExpress Team
 - You have access API token.
-- Your account is approved by BarboraExpress Team

 API tokens can be created via Self Service `Settings` page: